 Gerard Manley Hopkins (1844-1889)

-This website is a digital archive for the poetry, stories, essays, art works and photographs of EINZELNE and Jack M. Booth.
+This website is a digital archive for the poetry, stories, essays, art work and photographs of EINZELNE and Jack M. Booth.

-Booth is a writer, poet, musician, visual artist and practicing mystic of Irish nationality with early years spent in Perth, Western Australia.
-Booth holds a Master's degree in Philosophy from the University of Liverpool, specializing in Nietzsche and Klee, and is currently a PhD candidate in Art History at Humboldt Universität Berlin.
-He lived and worked in Berlin from 2017 to 2024.
-Since 2025, Booth has embraced a reclusive life in the forests of Western Massachusetts, USA.
+Raised in Perth, Western Australia, he holds a Master’s degree in Philosophy from the University of Liverpool, focusing on Nietzsche and Klee, and is a PhD candidate in Art History at Humboldt Universität Berlin.
+After living in Berlin, Germany from 2017 to 2024, Booth moved away from the city to the forests of Western Massachusetts in 2025 to lead a reclusive life in nature and focus on family, contemplation and artistic work.

 EINZELNE